elgentos/magento2-cypress-testing-suite/README.md

 ## Contributing

 We are very open to contributions!
 We would love to have Luma- or Venia-specific selector fixture files, new tests, code improvements, a fallback mechanism, etcetera etcetera.
-We will be updating this readme soon with contribution guidelines.
+We will be updating this readme soon with extensive contribution guidelines, but here is a short summary:
+- Avoid creating global `cy` functions ([Custom Commands](https://docs.cypress.io/api/cypress-api/custom-commands)), instead put functions in utils/helpers and import them
+- Avoid creating [aliases](https://docs.cypress.io/guides/core-concepts/variables-and-aliases#Aliases) that are only used once
+- Use `cy.get()` as much as possible, only use `cy.contains()` in specific cases - try to avoid it
+- Do not write assertions in page objects, move those to the spec files.
+Red flag; `should()` in a page object